Types of Trading

 In trading, however, we don’t analyse the quantitative or qualitative factors of a company, instead, we analyse the price action of a stock by studying the charts, patterns, indicators, etc.

-2. Swing trading: The market moves in cycles.
+The market moves in cycles.
 A person who doesn’t square off his positions on the same day and carries them on to the next few days is known as a Swing Trader.
 The main objective of swing trading is to capture the price swings of a stock and generate returns.
-Swing Trading can be of 2 types:
+Swing Trading can be of two types:

-3. News-Based Trading: In news-based trading, a trader executes trades based on news/rumors on a stock.
-For example, when the Reliance-Futures Deal news floated in the markets, there were rumors about this deal several days before this deal was officially announced.
+In news-based trading, a trader executes trades based on news/rumors on a stock.
+For example, when the Reliance-Future Group deal news floated in the markets, there were rumors about this deal several days before this deal was officially announced.
 A news-based trader would have acted on those rumors and squared off his position when the news became official and stock prices went up.
 The disadvantage of this method is that news/rumors aren’t always true, plus it is more like betting and less like trading.
 So trading based on the news should be accompanied by other studies to get a confirmation bias.